orangemug/sql-stamp/README.md

 # sql-stamp
-The tiny SQL templater, with the aim to be as simple as possible so to not get in the way of you writing SQL.
+The tiny SQL templating library, with the aim to be as simple as possible so to not get in the way of you writing SQL.

 [![Build Status](https://travis-ci.org/orangemug/sql-stamp.svg?branch=master)](https://travis-ci.org/orangemug/sql-stamp)
 [![Test Coverage](https://codeclimate.com/github/orangemug/sql-stamp/badges/coverage.svg)](https://codeclimate.com/github/orangemug/sql-stamp/coverage)